 As you enter the independent living phase of the program, you’ll manage a personal budget, plan and shop for your own meals, assume household and campus leadership responsibilities, and mentor new clients.

 In the final phases of the Fulshear program, you’ll move to the Fulshear apartments in Stafford, Texas.
-It’s here that you’ll continue your relationship with your Transition Specialist, who will work hand in hand with your therapist to help you meet your treatment goals.
+It’s here that you’ll continue your relationship with your Life Skills Specialists, who will work hand in hand with your therapist to help you meet your treatment goals.
 They’ll continue to facilitate experiences for you that will help increase your confidence, self-esteem, and tolerance of uncomfortable situations and feelings.
 You’ll practice interviewing skills, prepare a résumé, learn personal scheduling and time management, and create a strategic plan for work and school.
 Living in the apartments will test your newly acquired skills in real-world situations with the benefit of staff and peer support.

 At this point, you’ll be living independently.
 You and your roommates will be responsible for managing your individual finances, and balancing work, school, and recreation.
 Your treatment team will help you cope with challenges, manage relationships, and achieve a balanced and manageable life.